 As an exciting seller fact, you may also want to know that small-to-medium-sized American Amazon sellers collectively sell more than 4,000 products on Amazon every minute.

 On the other hand, with Amazon FBA, you get a chance to let Amazon handle all of these work processes while you get to think about new ways of increasing your sales and profits.
-You need to send your products to Amazon storage, which handles all inventory management and shipment.
+You just need to send your products to Amazon storage, and they handle all of the inventory management and shipment.

 The monthly inventory storage fee is the standard amount that depends upon the number of months that your product lies inside the fulfillment center of Amazon.
 The amount of your stored inventory is used to calculate the final cost.